avantikalal/covid-gene-expression/report/biohackrxiv.md

 ### Analysis of HLA types that predispose individuals and populations to COVID-19

 A recent preprint [@Nguyen2020-yl] describes an in silico analysis of viral peptide-MHC class I binding affinity across all known HLA -A, -B, and -C genotypes for all SARS-CoV-2 peptides.
 The SARS-CoV-2 proteome is successfully sampled and presented by a diversity of HLA alleles.
-In particular, HLA-B\*46:01 had the fewest predicted binding peptides for SARS-CoV-2, and has already been shown to correlate with SARS severity in Asian populations (Lin et al. 2003).
+In particular, HLA-B\*46:01 had the fewest predicted binding peptides for SARS-CoV-2, and has already been shown to correlate with SARS severity in Asian populations [@Lin2003-tv].
 Conversely, HLA-B\*15:03 showed the greatest capacity to present highly conserved SARS-CoV-2 peptides.
 Three of the worst-presenting HLA-A, -B, and -C alleles are A\*25:01, B\*46:01, C\*01:02, while three of the best-ones are A\*02:02, B\*15:03, and C\*12:03.
 Results are summarized in **Table 11**.

 **Table 11**.
 Result of HLA typing